 A study conducted by Ovarian Cancer Action found that two thirds of women between the ages of 18-24 are too embarrassed to say the word ‘vagina‘ to a doctor, compared with just 11 per cent of women aged 55 to 64.
 Alarming when you consider that around 7,100 women are diagnosed with ovarian cancer each year.

-Professor Christina Fotopoulou, consultant gynaecological oncologist at Queen Charlotte’s & Chelsea Hospital, confirmed how vital it is for women to be able to talk to a GP about their problems.
+Professor Christina Fotopoulou, consultant gynaecological oncologist at Queen Charlotte’s & Chelsea Hospital, confirmed how vital it is for women to be able to talk to a GP about their embarrassing symptoms.
 ‘It is important that women don’t feel embarrassed to go to the doctor and get treatment if necessary.
 We can save these women when the disease is caught early.’

 Not being able to utter ‘vagina’ to a healthcare professional isn’t the only thing we’re guilty of avoiding.
-It’s far too easy to pass symptoms off as unimportant and no big deal, particularly when they’re high on the cringe scale.
+It’s far too easy to pass embarrassing symptoms off as unimportant and no big deal, particularly when they’re high on the cringe scale.
 ‘Oh I’m sure it’ll stop soon.’
 ‘A quick Google and I probably don’t have any of those scary-sounding issues do I?’

 Usually, bacterial vaginosis doesn’t cause further problems, but if it occurs at certain times, such as during pregnancy, it may increase the risk of early delivery.
-It is also associated with a higher risk of sexually transmitted infections and inflammation of the pelvic region, so it’s worth having it treated by your doctor.

-2. Painful bowel motions
+2. Painful bowel movements

-This is often due to haemorrhoids or fissures around the back passage, and straining due to constipation can make this worse – causing trauma to the surrounding area.
+Painful bowel movements is often due to haemorrhoids or fissures around the back passage, and straining due to constipation can make this worse – causing trauma to the surrounding area.
 If this happens the pain can make you less inclined to pass stools, so it’s important to have this treated to prevent serious constipation, profuse bleeding and infection in that area.

 3. Excessive sweating